-By December 31, 2014:

-- Define a service that is available to individuals with disabilities to assist them in expressing their needs and preferences about quality of life.
-(This service may be an expansion of an existing practices or development of new practices.) - Make funds available for this purpose. - Develop a plan to initiate this service in the first quarter of 2015.

-Additional actions to support this overarching strategy are identified in the topic area sections of this document.

-2) Review all policies, procedures, laws, and funding through the perspective of the Olmstead decision (including related case law and guidance), identifying where and how current systems unintentionally create barriers to integration or create disincentives to development and use of integrated settings.
+- By December 31, 2014: - Define an individual planning service that is available to people with disabilities to assist them in expressing their needs and preferences about quality of life.
+(This service may be an expansion of an existing practices or development of new practices.) - Make funds available for this purpose. - Develop a plan to initiate this service in the first quarter of 2015. - Additional actions and timelines to support this overarching strategy are identified in the topic area sections of this document. - 2) Review all policies, procedures, laws, and funding through the perspective of the Olmstead decision (including related case law and guidance), identifying where and how current systems unintentionally create barriers to integration or create disincentives to development and use of integrated settings.
 Wherever such a barrier or disincentive exists, develop a concrete plan for change, through administrative alignment and collaboration, legislative action, policy and rule changes, and funding changes and prioritization.
 This action includes other agencies and departments in Minnesota (not only subcabinet agencies).

-By December 1, 2013: identify immediate actions that can be taken administratively in 2014.
-[Many actions are identified in the topic area sections of this plan and will be implanted according to identified timelines.]

-By December 1, 2013: develop legislative proposals for the 2014 legislative session (short session).

-By September 1, 2014: identify legislative and fiscal changes for inclusion in the legislative agenda for the 2015 session (long session, includes budget).

-By December 31, 2014: identify barriers to integration that are linked to federal legislation, regulation, or administrative procedures; identity options to address them.

-- 3) Design and implement opportunities for people with disabilities to be involved in leadership capacities in all government programs that affect them.
+- In other sections of this plan, the state has identified immediate actions that can be taken administratively in 2014; timelines are identified in the other sections of this plan. - By February 25, 2014 prepare legislative proposals for the 2014 legislative session. - By December 31, 2014 identify barriers to integration that are linked to federal legislation, regulation, or administrative procedures; identify options to address them. - By January 6, 2015 prepare proposals for legislative and fiscal changes for the 2015 legislative session. - 3) Design and implement opportunities for people with disabilities to be involved in leadership capacities in all government programs that affect them.
 These opportunities will include both paid and volunteer positions.
 Provide support, training, and technical assistance to people with disabilities to exercise leadership.
-This will lead to sustainability of the Olmstead Plan over time. - By December 1, 2013: identify immediate actions that can be taken administratively in 2014. - By December 31, 2014: leadership opportunities designed and implemented. - 4) Identify and implement mechanisms to better measure and track quality of life outcomes for people with disabilities and overall performance of the Olmstead Plan.
-[Greater detail about quality of life measurement is in the Quality Assurance and Accountability section beginning on page 18.]
-These mechanisms will include common, consistent definitions across agencies. - By March 30, 2014: identify quality of life outcome indicators. - By June 30, 2014: conduct a quality of life survey to establish a baseline. - By December 31, 2015: mechanisms designed and in operation.
+This will lead to sustainability of the Olmstead Plan over time.

+- In other sections of this plan, the state has identified immediate actions that can be taken administratively in 2014; timelines are identified in the other sections of this plan. - By December 31, 2014 leadership opportunities will be identified and implemented. - 4) Identify and implement mechanisms to better measure and track quality of life outcomes for people with disabilities and overall performance of the Olmstead Plan.
+These mechanisms will include consistent definitions across agencies.
+Greater detail about quality of life measurement is in the Quality Assurance and Accountability section beginning on page 27.

+• Information is on page 27.

+Responsibility: The Olmstead Subcabinet is responsible for these actions.